mnagired/418_final_project/README.md

 Our learning objectives are as follows:

--   Think about the inherent dependencies within a deep learning pipeline when attempting to implement a neural network via shared memory
+-   Think about the inherent dependencies within a deep learning pipeline when attempting to implement a neural network via message passing

 -   Comment on the effectiveness of data and/or model parallelism in the example of a reasonably complex data and model setting